Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public -- so don't go

 1966 - The Moser Residence, Oakview CA. Unbuilt.

 1968 - The Arthur Elrod House, 2175 Southridge Drive, Palm Springs CA. Featured in the James Bond movie Diamonds are Forever.
 9000 square feet on 23.25 acres.
 Five bedrooms and five and a half baths.
 Lautner did remodels in 1971 and again in the late 1970's.
 Photos by Joshua White.
 Featured in the movie Infinite Space.
-In 2009, it was briefly part of a timeshare network of three iconic Palm Springs Houses but late in the year was put up for sale.
+In 2009, it was briefly part of a timeshare network of three iconic Palm Springs Houses but later in 2009 was for sale.
 Sold in 2012 to Southridge Houses.

 1968 - The Wayne Zimmerman Residence, 3848 Berry Drive, Studio City CA. Lautner designed an addition in 1982 which was not built.
 Photo by Tycho Saariste.